-Adam L. Braverman was appointed as United States Attorney for the Southern District of California by Attorney General Jeff Sessions on November 16, 2017.
-Mr. Braverman joined the United States Attorney’s Office as an Assistant United States Attorney in 2008.
+Adam L. Braverman was appointed as United States Attorney for the Southern District of California by Attorney General Jeff Sessions on Nov.
+16, 2017.
+Braverman joined the U.S. Attorney’s Office as an Assistant U.S. Attorney in 2008.
 Since then, he has handled hundreds of cases, including immigration, narcotics, and violent crime offenses.
-From 2010 to 2017, Mr. Braverman worked in the Criminal Enterprise Section, where he prosecuted large-scale drug trafficking cartels operating internationally and in multiple jurisdictions throughout the United States.
-From 2014 until his appointment, he was a Deputy Chief of the Criminal Enterprise Section, supervising AUSAs prosecuting drug trafficking and money laundering organizations, as well as local gangs.
+From 2010 to 2017, Braverman worked in the Criminal Enterprise Section, where he prosecuted large-scale drug trafficking cartels operating internationally and in multiple jurisdictions throughout the United States.
+From 2014 until his appointment, he was a Deputy Chief of the Criminal Enterprise Section, supervising assistant U.S. attorneys prosecuting drug trafficking and money laundering organizations, as well as local gangs.

-Mr. Braverman earned his bachelor’s degree in political science and criminal justice from The George Washington University in 1997 and his law degree from The George Washington University School of Law in 2000.
-He began his legal career as a law clerk, first for Washington, D.C.
-Superior Court Judge Ann O’Regan Keary in 2000 and then for U.S. District Judge Reggie B. Walton in the District of Columbia in 2002.
-In 2004, Mr. Braverman went to work in private practice at Goodwin Procter in Washington, D.C. and then became a law clerk for Judge Consuelo M. Callahan of the U.S. Court of Appeals for the Ninth Circuit in 2007.
+Braverman earned his bachelor’s degree in political science and criminal justice from George Washington University in 1997 and his law degree from George Washington University School of Law in 2000.
+He began his legal career as a law clerk, first for Washington, D.C., Superior Court Judge Ann O’Regan Keary in 2000 and then for U.S. District Judge Reggie B. Walton in the District of Columbia in 2002.
+In 2004, Braverman went to work in private practice at Goodwin Procter in Washington, D.C., and then became a law clerk for Judge Consuelo M. Callahan of the U.S. Court of Appeals for the Ninth Circuit in 2007.